rreece/rreece.github.io/outline-of-philosophy/naturalism.md

     -   *Naturwissenschaften* and *Geisteswissenschaften*
 -   Chick Corea.
 (2020).
 [Memorizing versus knowing](https://www.youtube.com/watch?v=XI8NiMewmEg).

+Boghossian:

+>   Especially within the academy, but also and inevitably to some extent outside
+>   of it, the idea that there are "many equally valid ways of knowing
+>   the world," with science being just one of them, has taken very deep root.
+>   In vast stretches of the humanities and social sciences, this sort of
+>   "postmodernist relativism" about knowledge has achieved the status of orthodoxy.
+>   I shall call it (as neutrally as possible) the doctrine of
+>
+>   *Equal Validity:*
+>   There are many radically different, yet "equally valid" ways of knowing the world,
+>   with science being just one of them. [^Boghossian2006p2]

 Scruton:

 >   In our present circumstances the impression arises that, outside the hard